 - One to one support to help gather, understand and interpret information; help with report and letter writing and to prepare for and/or support at meetings

 - Information about the Special Educational Needs Disagreement Resolution and Tribunal arrangements.

 - WHAT DO I DO IF I FEEL I NEED TO MAKE A COMPLAINT?

 Please remember that we are here to help.
-If something isn’t working for you or your child, please speak to your child’s teacher, Anita Crawley (SENCO) or Sue Heal (Executive Headteacher).
+If something isn’t working for you or your child, please speak to your child’s teacher, Alison Heal (SENCO) or Sue Heal (Headteacher).
 We very much hope that any concerns you have will be easily resolved by speaking to your child’s teacher, and that the termly meetings we hold will also give you an opportunity to raise anything that you are not happy about.
 If you want to make a complaint PLEASE make an appointment to meet the SENCO to discuss the issue in the first instance.
-If this does not resolve your concern, please speak to the Executive Headteacher.
+If this does not resolve your concern, please speak to the Headteacher.
 If your complaint is still not resolved you can use our Complaints Policy and Procedure which will enable your complaint to be formally investigated.
 You can access the Complaints Policy & Procure by clicking on this link.